 Debtor – I paid my grandma, cause well, she’s my grandma

 Bank – “That’s not fair, and we don’t care if she is his grandma”

 Trustee – “Great, tell her to give it to me”

-In the context of Missouri bankruptcy, borrowing from relatives causes significant issues if you have or are planning to pay those relatives back withing a year of filing the bankruptcy.
+In the context of Missouri bankruptcy, borrowing from relatives causes significant issues if you have or are planning to pay those relatives back within a year of filing the bankruptcy.
 Simply put, if you are paying back Grandma, but not Mastercard, you’re going to have problems.
-If you did payback Granda, the guy from Mastercard is not the only one that’s going to have something to say.
+If you did pay back Grandma, the guy from Mastercard is not the only one that’s going to have something to say.
 Under the Federal Bankruptcy Code, the trustee can recover such payments if they have been made within the past year.
-We don’t want Grandma getting sued now do we?
+We don’t want Grandma getting sued now, do we?
 Be sure to speak with your attorney to avoid any problems.